mattmakai/fullstackpython.com/content/posts/170605-static-sites-pelican.markdown

-title: Generating Static Websites with Pelican, Jinja2 and Markdown
+title: How to Create Your First Static Website with Pelican and Jinja2
 slug: generating-static-websites-pelican-jinja2-markdown
 meta: Learn how to generate static websites with Python, the Pelican static site generator, Jinja2 and Markdown.
 category: post